 - Place your palms comfortably on your lap or on your knees and allow your eyes to blink closed.

 - Take a moment to make sure your body is completely relaxed.
-Check in on your forehead, your jaw, your shoulders and release any tension you might be holding on to.
+Check in on your forehead, jaw and shoulders and release any tension you might be holding on to.

-- Just start to notice the breath moving in and out of the body.
+- Start to notice the breath moving in and out of the body.
 Feel how your body rises as you inhale and how it falls as you exhale.

 - Begin to notice the pauses between the breaths – at the top of the inhale and at the bottom of the exhale.
 Try to lengthen those pauses.